AutoResearch/autora/docs/contribute/modules/index.md

 theorist-example = ["autora-theorist-example==1.1.0"]
 ```

-Update the version number in the `mkdocs.yml`:
+Also update the version number in the `mkdocs.yml`:
 ```yml
 plugins:
   multirepo: